skip to content

 Applying for review of an enforcement determination

-Is there any way to get an enforcement determination reviewed?
+Can an enforcement determination be reviewed?

 Pursuant to s 22(10) of the Fines Enforcement and Debt Recovery Act 2017 (SA), an application for revocation of an enforcement determination may only be made on the basis that: